-You can request a dump of a CICSPlex SM address space at any time using the MVS DUMP command, the CPSMDUMP action for the CMASLIST, CMAS, or MAS resource tables, or from the Web User Interface (WUI) EYUSTARTCMASLIST, EYUSTARTCMAS, or EYUSTARTMAS view sets.
+You can request a dump of a CICSPlex SM address space at any time using the MVS DUMP command.

 Using the MVS DUMP command

 You can issue the MVS DUMP command from the console to dump an Environment Services System Services (ESSS) address space, a CMAS, or a MAS.
 Use the ASID= keyword to identify one or more address spaces and the DSPNAME= keyword to request data space dumps.